mbcovid19updates/mbcovid19updates.github.io/README.md

     - Individuals who would like to receive a third dose for travel purposes must be vaccinated by their health care provider and go through an informed consent process or present a prescription to a pharmacist.
 - Individuals who have received one or two doses of a **vaccine that is not approved by Health Canada**.
     - Additional doses for people who have previously been vaccinated with vaccines not approved by Health Canada can be administered at supersites, pop-ups or mobile clinics, or by a health care provider.
+- Residents and staff of First Nation personal care homes.

 ### Medical Exemptions